 Gas Safety Check/Service – A Gas Safety Inspection must be carried out every 3 years but is recommended annually.

 Drain-Down – To prepare your caravan for the harsh winter months your caravan must be drained down during the closed season and re-connected for you to use the following season.
 An approved contractor is recommended for insurance purposes.

 Any maintenance works related to caravan.

 Please Feel Free To Ask Any Further Questions, We Are Here To Help.

 When is the park open?

-South Cliff Caravan Park is open from 1 March - 2 January (10 months).
+South Cliff Holiday Park is open from 1 March - 2 January (10 months).

 DO I NEED TO BE A RESIDENT TO PURCHASE A HOLIDAY HOME?

-South Cliff Caravan Park is not a residential park therefore you must have proof of residence before purchasing a holiday home.
+South Cliff Holiday Park is not a residential park therefore you must have proof of residence before purchasing a holiday home.